Edmund Allenby, 1st Viscount Allenby: Death

 He died suddenly from a ruptured cerebral aneurysm on 14 May 1936 at his house in Kensington, London, at the age of 75 years.
 His body was cremated, and his ashes were buried in Westminster Abbey.

 Family

 In 1897, Allenby married Miss Adelaide Chapman (d.
 1942), the daughter of a Wiltshire landowner.
 Their only child, Lieutenant Horace Michael Hynman Allenby, MC (1898–1917), was killed in action at Koksijde in Flanders whilst serving with the Royal Horse Artillery.
 The personal inscription on his gravestone reads: "HOW SHALL I DECK MY SONG FOR THE LARGE SWEET SOUL THAT HAS GONE AND WHAT SHALL MY PERFUME BE FOR THE GRAVE OF HIM I LOVE".
 This is a quotation from "When Lilacs Last in the Dooryard Bloom'd" by American poet Walt Whitman.

-On Allenby's death, leaving no direct issue, his title passed to his nephew Lt-Col. Dudley Allenby, son of Captain Frederick Allenby, who succeeded as 2nd Viscount.
+On Allenby's death, leaving no direct issue, his peerage and seat in the House of Lords passed by a special remainder to his nephew Dudley Allenby, son of Captain Frederick Allenby, who became the 2nd Viscount.